pypa/pip/docs/html/topics/dependency-resolution.md

 choices it is making during dependency resolution.
 ````

-If pip starts backtracking choices during dependency resolution, it does not
+If pip starts backtracking during dependency resolution, it does not know how
-know how many choices it will backtrack, and how much computation would be
+many choices it will reconsider, and how much computation would be needed.
-needed.

 For the user, this means it can take a long time to complete when pip starts
 backtracking.
 In the case where a package has a lot of versions, arriving at a